cs-fullstack-master/python-basics-weekly-3/README.md

 Before the program starts, ask the user for their account name and a pin number.
 - Instead of using "you", use the account user's name
 - Before allowing them to withdraw, check to see if they know the pin number.
 If they don't get the correct pin, ask them to try again.

+# SERIOUSLY, POINTS WILL BE TAKEN OFF FOR NOT COMMENTING